Technical University of Munich: Student life

 As of winter semester 2024/25, 52,931 students are enrolled at TUM, of whom 36% are female and 45% are international students.

 Student initiatives

 Various initiatives are run by students, including TEDxTUM, the TUM Speaker Series (past speakers having included Ban Ki-moon, Tony Blair, Bill Gates, Sam Altman and Eric Schmidt), and IKOM, a career fair.

 A notable student group is the Workgroup for Rocketry and Space Flight (WARR), which won all SpaceX Hyperloop pod competitions in 2017 through 2019.

 In 2021, TUM Boring, won the tunnel-boring competition sponsored by The Boring Company in Las Vegas, Nevada.
-In 2023, a team from the university won second place at the Indy Autonomous Challenge, a autonomous racecar competition in Las Vegas.
+In 2023, a team from the university won second place at the Indy Autonomous Challenge, an autonomous racecar competition in Las Vegas.

 Student government

 The Student Council is the main body for university-wide student representation.
 It elects the General Student Committee (AStA), which represents the professional, economic and social interests of the students, by the Bavarian Higher Education Act.
 Each school or department will also have a separate Departmental Student Council.

 Every year, university elections are held to elect student representatives in the Senate, the university's highest academic authority, and in the faculty councils.